 Pursuing a K visa can be life-changing and individuals who are interested should be aware of all requirements before initiating the application process.
-The immigration attorneys at KPPB Law offer free consultations so that you can understand your options before making a decision.
+The immigration attorneys at KPPB Law offer consultations so that you can understand your options before making a decision.

 - 1 K Visa Frequently Asked Questions